ElectronNET/Electron.NET/README.md

     dotnet restore
 ```

-* Make sure you have node.js v8.6.0 and on OSX/Ubuntu the electron-packager installed (via "sudo npm install electron-packager --global")
+* Make sure you have __node.js v8.6.0__ and on __macOS/Linux__ the electron-packager installed!

+    sudo npm install electron-packager --global

-At the first time, you need an Electron.NET Project initialization.
+At the first time, you need an Electron.NET project initialization.
 Type the following command in your ASP.NET Core folder:

 ```
     dotnet electronize init